microsoft/nni/docs/en_US/Compressor/Pruner.md

 - **sparsity:** How much percentage of convolutional filters are to be pruned.
 - **op_types:** Currently only Conv2d is supported in ADMMPruner.
-- **trainer:** Function used for the first step of ADMM pruning.
-This function should take a pytorch model, optimizer, criterion, epoch, callback as parameters and train the model, no return is required.
+- **trainer:** Function used for the first step of ADMM training.
 - **optimize_iteration:** ADMM optimize iterations.
 - **epochs:** training epochs of the first optimization subproblem.

 ## AutoCompress Pruner
-For each round, AutoCompressPruner prune the model for the same sparsity each round to achive the ovrall sparsity:
+For each round t, AutoCompressPruner prune the model for the same sparsity each round to achive the ovrall sparsity:
-        1. Generate sparsities distribution using SimualtedAnnealingPruner;
+        1. Generate sparsities distribution using SimualtedAnnealingPruner
-        2. Perform ADMM-based structured pruning to generate pruning result, for the next round
+        2. Perform ADMM-based structured pruning to generate pruning result, for the next round t

 Perform prurification step (the speedup process in nni)